Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 In this section we discuss the interaction of assign-once properties with other Kotlin features.
 Along the way, we compare both design approaches outlined above.

-## Synchronization
+## Thread-Safety

-Currently, `Lazy` is the only delegate in the standard library which has implementations with different synchronization modes and provides strong thread-safety by default.
+Currently, `Lazy` is the only delegate in the standard library which has implementations with different thread-safety modes and provides synchronization by default.
 Other delegates, e.g. `Delegates.vetoable`, are not thread-safe.

 On one hand, assign-once properties are similar to `var`s and `Delegates.vetoable` in that only a write concurrent to another operation could lead to a data-race condition.
+So we could refrain from synchronizing assign-once properties, requiring users to ensure safety in a multithreaded environment, similar to `var` declarations.
-In contrast, if we tak unsychronized `Lazy` implementation, two concurrent reads of a lazy property could trigger concurrent initializations and lead to a data-race.
+In contrast, if we take non-synchronized `Lazy` implementation, two concurrent reads of a lazy property could trigger concurrent initializations and lead to a data-race.
+This unintuitive behavior is an argument for making `Lazy` delegate synchronized by default, but it does not apply to assign-once properties.

 On the other hand, thread-safe `AssignOnce` delegate can be implemented efficiently with compare-and-set primitives.